Recipe: Nettle Pesto with Roasted Cashews

 It's best to harvest young nettles before they begin flowering, as at that time they begin to create compounds that may irritate the kidneys.

-Every year we make a large batch of pesto and freeze it in pre-portioned freezie bags (sponsored Amazon link*).
+Every year we make a large batch of pesto and freeze it in pre-portioned freezie bags (sponsored link*).
 One meal-worth per portion.

 When we want to use one, we remove a baggie from the freezer, put it in a glass of warm water and within minutes it's defrosted.
 Cut the top off the bag and it's ready to use!
 We find this a much improved method over using ice cube trays to freeze cubes of sauce, which are hard to vacuum pack and eventually end up with freezer burn.